CPAsHow to ArticlesOperating RegulationsPilots

 Even straightforward FAA regulatory issues can be complex.
 The help of an attorney experienced in business aviation can help reduce costs and ensure regulatory compliance.

-Michelle M. Wade is a Partner with the aviation law firm of Jetstream Aviation Law, P.A. and counsel clients on the acquisition, financing and operation of corporate jets operated under Part 91 and Part 135 of the US Federal Aviation Regulations.
+Michelle M. Wade is an attorney with the law firm of Jetstream Aviation Law, P.A. and counsel clients on the acquisition, financing and operation of corporate jets operated under Part 91 and Part 135 of the US Federal Aviation Regulations.
 Jetstream Aviation Law can be found at www.JetstreamLaw.com

 The information provided here is not legal advice and does not purport to be a substitute for advice of counsel on any specific matter.
 For legal advice, you should consult with an attorney concerning your specific situation.